jaythebusinessgoose/ButtonPrompts/README.md

 Note: Using this script will disable the TV sound.

+## spawn_button_prompt_on

+Use the `spawn_button_prompt_on` method to spawn a button prompt attached to a specific entity.
+When the entity moves, the prompt will move along with it.
+If the entity is destroyed, the prompt will be destroyed as well.

+The method takes two parameters:
+- prompt_type: Determines the icon that will be displayed with the prompt.
+- on_entity_uid: UID of the entity that the prompt should be attached to.

 ## spawn_button_prompt

 Use the `spawn_button_prompt` method to spawn a button prompt at a specific location.
 The spawned prompt